-If you’re a fan of Planet Earth, or have ever wondered what’s lurking in the mysterious depths of the ocean, this new exhibit at the American Museum of Natural History is just for you.
+If you’re a fan of Planet Earth, or have ever wondered what’s lurking in the mysterious depths of the ocean, this exhibit at the American Museum of Natural History is just for you–but it’s the last weekend to catch it!

 Dive beneath the surface with a virtual submersible and surround yourself with the natural light created by biofluorescent species at the “Unseen Oceans” exhibition.